 - Plant wildflowers adjacent to the vineyard to encourage beneficial insects.

-- Use solar panels from Urban Grid Solar to generate the full amount of electricity we use for heating, cooling and lighting in our tasting room.
+- Use solar panels from Urban Grid Solar to generate the electricity we use for heating, cooling and lighting in our tasting room.

 - Use reclaimed hardwoods from our barns and other Appalachian sources for our flooring and our bar, through locally based Mountain Lumber Co .